 The Receivership operated with a small staff necessary to complete construction in process, support PSW's Joint Venture interests, perform accounting tasks, and sell completed homes.
 Prior to the appointment of the Receiver, PSW terminated or furloughed most employees based on an inability to meet payroll obligations.
-As of the Appointment, the Receiver terminated all remaining PSW employees as the company had minimal liquid assets available to meet payroll obligations.
-As cash flow was identified (including from the issuance of Receiver Certificates), certain Austin and Seattle employees were re-hired by the Receiver as necessary for the ongoing operations discussed in this Thirteenth Report and in previous reports.
+As of the Appointment, the Receiver ended all remaining PSW employees as the company had minimal liquid assets available to meet payroll obligations.
+As cash flow was identified (including from the issuance of Receiver Certificates), certain Austin and Seattle employees were re-hired by the Receiver as necessary for the ongoing operations discussed in this Fourteenth Report and in earlier reports.
 The personnel in Seattle continue to oversee projects in Seattle under construction managed by a Joint Venture.
 Compensation and benefits for the Receiver's personnel in Seattle are paid by that Joint Venture, not the Receivership Estate.

-As communicated to the Court in previous reports, the Receiver is reducing and has reduced operating expenses to the extent possible.
+As communicated to the Court in earlier reports, the Receiver is reducing and has reduced operating expenses to the extent possible.

-Approximately three (3) people continue to provide services to the Receiver as of the date of this report.
-Employees were converted to a more cost-efficient payroll system to manage final payroll, retention payments, and 1099 payments.
+Approximately three (2) people continue to provide services to the Receiver as of the date of this report.
+Employees were converted into a more cost-efficient payroll system to manage final payroll, retention payments, and 1099 payments.
 The Receiver previously implemented employee retention measures and paid a limited number of employees a small retention bonus following the successful completion of their roles.

-During November 2024, the Receiver continued to meet critical milestones in finishing homes under construction, building upon the momentum established in early 2024.
+During January and February 2025, the Receiver continued to meet critical milestones in finishing homes under construction, carrying on the momentum established in 2024.
 The Receiver's primary focus was selling and delivering the remaining homes.
-The SRES Originations loan was fully paid off in July 2024, one of the remaining homes was delivered in October with the last remaining home to close the first week in November.
-Two (2) of the eight (8) Amegy Bank funded homes closed in November, with one (1) more contracted to close in December 2024.
-The remaining three (3) homes are actively listed for sale as they approach their completion date.
-A summary of the open contracts and listed homes is attached as Exhibit 5.
-Proceeds from the sale of homes will be used to repay senior secured lenders and any excess proceeds will be held by the Receivership pending further Court Order.
-All eight (8) Amegy homes are completed pending a sale or scheduled closing date.
+The SRES Originations loan was fully paid off in July 2024, one of the remaining homes was delivered in October and the last remaining home closed the first week in November.
+Two (2) of the three (3) remaining Amegy Bank funded homes closed in February, with the last remaining home under contract to close in April 2025.
+A summary of the listed home is attached as Exhibit 5.
+The Receiver paid off the remaining Amegy loan with the sale of the two (2) homes in February, with excess proceeds from the second home returning to the estate to be held by the Receiver pending further Court Order.
+All eight (8) Amegy homes are completed.
 The Receiver continued to reduce its operational focus to three major functions: (i) the settlement discussions with Joint Venture partners, (ii) home sales and closings, and (iii) analyzing potential litigation claims.
 Accounting, legal and IT personnel continue to respond to regulatory agencies outside the normal course of business.
 In-house functions the Receiver discontinued include historical financial statement revision or creation, HOA management, architecture and design, sales and marketing, third-party maintenance and repairs, software development, and managing the Joint Ventures.